lmorg/murex/docs/builtins/err.md

 ## Command reference: err

-> `echo` a string to the STDERR
+> Print a line to the STDERR

 ### Description

-Write parameters to STDERR.
+Write parameters to STDERR with a trailing new line character.

 ### Usage